fablabs-ch/wordclock/layouts/README.md

 - Replaced by random letters

-*Note:* It could be interesting to add the letters missing from the layout in the holes, as it will allow to make the clock to speak by spelling out words.
+*Note:* It could be interesting to add the letters missing from the layout in the holes, as it will allow to make the clock to talk by spelling out words.

 ## Tools